bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kilmister.md

 9. Established new mathematics techniques, tools and techniques to facilitate problem solving.
 10. Delivered several keynote lectures and presentations on the subject of mathematics.

 Born 3 January 1924, Epping, Essex, England.
-Died 2 May2010, Lewes, East Sussex, England.
+Died 2 May 2010, Lewes, East Sussex, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kilmister/)